-The paper also intends to enable students to develop insights around inclusive and exclusive policies of diversity.
+The paper also intends to enable students in developing an insights around inclusive and exclusive policies of diversity.

-- UNIT I: paradigms and perspectives on globalization and its impact on health and well being, cultural diversity in health and illness - UNIT 2: managing diversity in health care, indigenous people and health care-gender, ethnicity, race and migration - UNIT 3: socio cultural ecologies of disease and illnesses, culture, subculture and construction of health risks in diverse population.

-• UNIT 4: ethics and moral dilemma in cultural beliefs and practices of health in diverse population.
+- Unit 1: paradigms and perspectives on globalization and its impact on health and well being, cultural diversity in health and illness - Unit 2: managing diversity in health care, indigenous people and health care-gender, ethnicity, race and migration - Unit 3: socio cultural ecologies of disease and illnesses, culture, subculture and construction of health risks in diverse population. - Unit 4: ethics and moral dilemma in cultural beliefs and practices of health in diverse population. - Unit 5: Practicum based on the above

 - cultural diversity in health and illness: Rachel E. Spector.
 2002, journal of trans cultural nursing. - essentials of health, culture and diversity: Understanding people - reducing disparities by Mark Cameron Edberg.
 2012.
 Jones and Bartlett Learning - Cultural diversity, Mental Health and Psychiatry: The Struggle against Racism by Suman Fernando.
-Hove: Brunner-Routledge.2003.
+Hove: Brunner-Routedge.2003.